 A key strategy of the Cyprus Stock Exchange is one of regional growth and collaboration with neighbouring stock exchanges.
-The signing of Memorandums with other exchanges has provided the opportunity to collaborate on a wide spectrum of reciprocal issues of interest.
-These collaborations also contribute to creating comparative advantages and healthy competition, while also increasing awareness of smaller regional exchanges to large international institutional investors, in a bid to attract investments.
+The signing of memorandums with other exchanges has provided the opportunity to collaborate on a wide spectrum of reciprocal issues of interest.
+These collaborations also contribute to creating more comparative advantages, while also increasing awareness of smaller regional exchanges to large international institutional investors in a bid to attract investments.

-The improving economic climate and the increase of business activities in Cyprus also bring benefits to the CSE.
-Specific sectors of the economy, such as banking, are under transformation and have successfully been recapitalised by the private sector – a fact that has instilled much confidence in the market and created new opportunities for the future.
-Other sectors of the economy, such as tourism, real estate and the implementation of large scale projects, are also expected to spur increased investor interest in the future.
-Another significant prospect is the oil and gas sector, where in the medium term a number of international organisations are expected to launch exploitation and commercial activities thanks to the hydrocarbons find in the EEZ of Cyprus.
+The benefits of the improving economic climate and the increase of business activities in Cyprus have also filtered into the CSE.
+Growth in specific sectors of the economy, such as banking – which has seen significant foreign investment from the private sector – has instilled strong confidence in the market and created new opportunities for the future.
+Other sectors, such as tourism, real estate and the implementation of large scale projects, have gradually begun to recover with increasing investor interest.
+Another significant prospect for Cyprus is the oil and gas sector, where in the medium term a number of international energy giants are expected to launch more exploration and commercial activities thanks to the hydrocarbons deposits in Cyprus’ Exclusive Economic Zone (EEZ).
 These promising sectors could enable foreign investors to geographically diversify their investments and operations.
-Similarly, new business and investment opportunities would arise as a result of a possible settlement on the political problem of Cyprus.
+Similarly, new business and investment opportunities would certainly arise as a result of a possible settlement to the political problem of Cyprus.

 New Market Initiatives

 The CSE has a competitive pricing policy for both market participants and investors, with the potential to increase a fund’s investor base.
 Funds that obtain a listing can be more effectively marketed to investors and can therefore be considered as an eligible investment proposition for particular institutional investors, overcoming specific restrictions from investing in non-listed securities, or in investments that are not listed on a recognised exchange.
-A CSE listing also provides visibility and transparency to investors with the prices of Listed Funds posted on the CSE’s website and additionally disseminated to the market through the Exchange by major data vendors.
+A CSE listing also provides visibility and transparency to investors with the prices of Breakdown of Total Turnover Market Capitalisation of the Equity Market Listed Funds posted on the CSE’s website and disseminated to the market through the Exchange by major data vendors.
 Adequate price mechanism is provided, either through net asset value (NAV) postings or market prices, if traded.
-This parameter is important for fund managers who require a publicly quoted Securities Exchange price for their investments.
+This parameter is important for fund managers who require a publicly quoted securities exchange price for their investments.